mdo/css-output/README.md

 - **Both `@extend` demos generate the same number of declarations as the base class, but with 55-65% more selectors.** These features, used with an exsiting class or a placeholder, generate *more* compiled CSS than any of the others.

 **Bottom line?** Writing CSS components with a shared base class will likely produce leaner, DRY-er compiled CSS.
+Making use of streamlined SCSS will keep your SCSS DRY as well.

 ## Feedback